this-vijay/this-vijay.github.io/e-learning.md

 I’ve attempted to value learners’ time and keep them engaged by creating a <a href="https://this-vijay.github.io/vision-math/">'scrollable', interactive, e-book format</a>, designed with Aatish Bhatia.

-In addition to keeping the lecture videos succinct, we’ve also created high production quality intro videos to each ‘chapter’, which motivate the big ideas of the week.
+In addition to keeping the lecture videos succinct, we’ve also created <a href="https://this-vijay.github.io/vision-math/chapter-1.html">high production quality intro videos to each ‘chapter’</a>, which motivate the big ideas of the week.
 These videos include special effects, animation, and even professional actors.

  Following <i>Geometry of Vision</i>, I plan to create subsequent minicourses: <i>The Topology of Movement</i>, and <i>The Structure of Sound</i>.
 Once they're all up, students can take them together as a semester-long course, <i>Our Mathematical Senses</i>.